-Each student must submit a proposal to do a dissertation.
+Each candidate must submit a proposal to do a dissertation.
 The proposal approval process involves a series of specific steps.
-First, the student confers with the Dissertation Committee Chair until they can agree on a potential topic.
-Once the student and Chair agree on a topic and a draft of the proposal is completed, the Chair schedules a proposal meeting with the full Dissertation Committee.
+First, the candidate confers with the Dissertation Committee Chair until they can agree on a potential topic.
+Once the candidate and Chair agree on a topic and a draft of the proposal is completed, the Chair schedules a proposal meeting with the full Dissertation Committee.
 At this point, the committee may approve, modify, or disapprove the proposal.
-The student must continue to work on the proposal until it has been approved by all committee members.

-After the proposal has been approved by the full committee, it is forwarded to the Director of the Doctoral Program, the Department Chair, and the Dean of the School of Education.
-Students may register for EDLE 740 - Dissertation (Fall semester of third year) only after completing 54 credit hours, passing the comprehensive examinations, and being admitted formally to candidacy.
+The candidate must continue to work on the proposal until it has been approved by all committee members.
+After the proposal has been approved by the full committee, it is forwarded to the Director of the Doctoral Program, the Department Chair, the Dean of the School of Education, and the Dean of The Graduate School for approval.
+Candidates may register for EDLE 740 - Dissertation (fall semester of third year) only after completing 54 credit hours, passing the comprehensive examinations, and being admitted formally to candidacy.
 Doctoral candidates must be enrolled continuously until the dissertation has been completed and defended successfully.
 After doctoral candidates earn six credits in EDLE 740, they must enroll in EDUC 999, Dissertation - Non Credit, until the dissertation is completed and defended.